 Albino wistar rats (150-230g) of either sex were selected for the study.
 The animals were maintained in a well-ventilated room with 12:12 hour light/dark cycle in polypropylene cages.
+The animals were used in accordance with the NIH Guide for the care and use of laboratory animals.

-Determination of antidiarrheal activity

-Castor oil-induced diarrhoea
+Determination of antidiarrhoeal activity Castor oil-induced diarrhoea